 Next, you need to put transfer paper onto the lines of the quote.
 I use contact paper from Dollar Tree.
 I haven’t used more than three rolls of it in about 4 years.
 It works perfectly and saves you big money.
 Cut the paper to the sizes you need, then go over the letters with a scraper or credit card.
 This will allow you to separate the words from the backing.
 It keeps the letters together so that you don’t have uneven words.

-Add the scripture to the Valentine’s DIY globe.
+Appy the Design to the Valentine’s Day Globe

 Adding words or images on curved surfaces can be tricky.
 Cut the scripture into individual words because it’s easier to put the smallest image possible at once on the surface.
 Pull the backing off the word “We” and place it on the globe.
 Use a credit card to trace over the letters several times, then pull the transfer paper off.